Escapees RV Club

 Boondockers Welcome also offers free overnight stays by connecting you with other recreational vehicle owners who are willing to host you in their driveways.
-You can even get around the annual membership fees if you’re ready to host other RV campers in your driveway!
+You can even get around the annual membership fees if you’re ready to host other RVers in your driveway!

 While saving money is obviously a great thing, make sure that these discounts apply to your traveling habits.
-Even if they boast that they offer discounts on thousands of campgrounds, it’s a good idea to check if these campgrounds are:
+Even if they boast discounts on thousands of campgrounds, it’s a good idea to check if these campgrounds are:

 The Good Sam Club boasts more than 2000 affiliated RV parks to take the prize in this benefit category!
-But both Passport America and Escapees also have extensive networks of partnered campsites, each with about 1600 locations to choose from.
+Passport America and Escapees also have extensive networks of partnered campsites, with about 1450 and 800 locations to choose from respectively.

 Kampgrounds of America (KOA) has a wide selection of RV parks, but in addition to their full list, they also have the largest selection of 4-star and 5-star campsites.
-KOA has been in business the longest, giving them the most time to assemble the best list of quality camping locations.
+KOA has been in business the longest, giving them the longest time to assemble their impressive list of quality camping locations.

-Of course, you should also consider the less-monetary benefits of all of the RV clubs before making your choice.
-RV clubs can provide valuable advice, so you may want to choose the club with the largest community, or the oldest club with the most experienced members.
-Your savings won’t be much of a comfort if your club community doesn’t help you with your urgent issues.
+Of course, you should also consider the non-monetary benefits before making your choice.
+RV clubs can provide valuable advice, so you may want to choose the club with the largest following, or the oldest with the most experienced members.
+Your savings won’t be much of a comfort if your club community doesn’t help you with any urgent RVing issues.

-Escapees stands out among all of the RV clubs on this list with a vibrant, helpful community.
-Their community activities, which include ongoing education opportunities as well as on-the-road job opportunities, are a benefit that really can’t be measured with a price tag.
+Escapees stand out in this category with a vibrant, helpful membership.
+Their activities, which include ongoing education opportunities as well as on-the-road job opportunities, are a benefit that really can’t be measured with a price tag.

-Boondockers Welcome gives you RV parking for free in another camper’s driveway, or even host RV campers in your driveway.
-Harvest Hosts lets you camp in farms and vineyards to add a little agricultural tourism to your camping experience.
+Boondockers Welcome will see you parking your RV for free in another camper’s driveway, or even hosting other RVers in your own driveway.
+Harvest Hosts lets you camp in farms and vineyards adding a little agricultural tourism to your camping experience.

 Reliability is also an important factor.
-The good RV clubs will offer towing services or even other on-site repair professionals.
-If your RV battery dies in the middle of your trip, or your hot water heater stops working, then you will appreciate the handyman that your RV club can send out to fix your problems.
+Good clubs will offer access to towing services and perhaps even other on-site repair professionals.
+If your battery dies in the middle of your trip, or your hot water heater stops working, then you will appreciate the handyman that your RV club can send out to fix your problems.

 Best Camping Experiences

-Face it, unless you’re fully enjoying your camping experiences, you’re going to question the value of joining an RV club.
-With that in mind, it’s important to find a club that will show you a good time when you’re out with your RV.
+Unless you’re fully enjoying your camping experiences, you’re going to question the value of buying a membership.
+With that in mind, it’s important to find one that’ll show you a good time when you’re out with your RV.

-Some clubs offer meet-ups and other ways to get to know similar RV campers like yourself.
+Some clubs offer meet-ups and other ways to get to know RVers like yourself.
 Other clubs try to make sure that every camping experience is a great one, providing top levels of comfort.

-But a third way to make your camping unique and enjoyable is to complement your journey with an enjoyable agricultural tourism experience.
+Another way to make your camping unique and enjoyable is to complement your journey with an agricultural tourism experience.
 Whether you’re a gourmet chef at home or a wine aficionado, you’ll return from every camping trip with Harvest Hosts with new and exciting memories.

 Taking a Look at the Best RV Membership Clubs

 We checked out seven of the best RV clubs to join so that we could showcase them here for you.
-Read on to find out which RV camping club offers the best discounts and services so that you can choose the best membership for your lifestyle.
+Read on to find out which one offers the best discounts and assistance so that you can choose the best membership for your travel style.

-With a 50 percent discount, a Passport America membership pays for itself in no more than three to four nights.
-If you’re a regular RV camper, taking monthly or bi-weekly trips with your RV, your savings could be considerable.
+With this impressive Passport America discount of 50 percent membership pays for itself in no more than three to four nights.
+If you’re a regular RV camper, taking monthly or bi-weekly trips, your savings could be considerable.
 They also have a customer referral program for additional savings.

-Be wary; however: many of these RV parks have limitations on this discount.
+Be wary however, many of these parks have limitations on this discount.
 Some of them do not accept the discounted rate on holidays, and some don’t accept it even on weekends.
 The discount campground list is also full of some of the less-maintained and poorly-managed sites.

-But since the Passport America website and campground list doesn’t allow customer reviews, it’s difficult to know whether other campers truly find this membership valuable.
+But since the Passport America website and campground list don’t allow customer reviews, it’s difficult to know whether other campers truly find this membership valuable.

-- Extensive list of discount camping club partners: Over 1600 campgrounds.
+- Extensive list of discount camping club partners: Over 1450 campgrounds

-Bottom-Line: If you are a high-frequency camper and looking for incredible savings during the off-season, Passport America provides the best savings in the industry.
+Bottom-Line: If you are a high-frequency camper and looking for incredible savings during the off-season, Passport America provides the best discount in the industry.

 Escapees RV Club

-Escapees is a different kind of RV club.
-Rather than focusing on discounts and services, they have created a vibrant sense of community with scheduled meetings at various participating campgrounds.
-These meet-ups include many networking opportunities.
+Escapees offer a different kind of club.
+Rather than focusing on discounts and services, they have created a total support network with a vibrant sense of community.
+They have many scheduled meetings at various participating campgrounds with meet-ups including many networking opportunities.

-Some of the great community resources that Escapees offer include: ongoing education and training courses, a job-posting board for full-time RVers so that members can offer each other work while on the road, and even discounts on club memberships in other RV clubs!
+Some of the great resources that Escapees offer include educational materials, ongoing training courses, a job-posting board for full-time RVers so that members can offer each other work while on the road, mail forwarding, and even discounts on memberships in other RV clubs!

 As far as direct services go, Escapees might be somewhat limited.
-They do provide roadside assistance and discounts at many camping grounds, although their lists are not quite as extensive as other clubs’ associations.
-Their list, however, includes 18 five-star RV parks that membership will get you access to for less than $15 per night.
+They do provide roadside assistance and discounts at many camping grounds, although their list is not as extensive as other clubs’ associations.
+Their list does, however, include 18 five-star RV parks that membership will get you access to for between 15 – 50% off.

 Younger members, and members who are still working full-time, might be initially disappointed with Escapees.
-This RV camping club tends to focus on retired members and members who go RV camping during the workweek.
-As such, it might be difficult for working members to get involved and stay involved with the community.
+This club tends to focus on retired members and members who go RV camping during the workweek.
+As such, it might be difficult for working-age RVers to get involved and stay involved.

-However, Escapees has recently started up a new subset of their club called Xscapers, which is targeted toward this younger and fully-employed demographic.
-Keep an eye on Xscapers to build a new community for those groups of people, featuring all of the same perks and benefits.
+However, Escapees has recently started a new subset of their club called Xscapers targeted toward this younger and fully-employed demographic, featuring all of the same perks and benefits.

-Bottom-Line: Escapees is your best choice if you are retired and ready to hit the road and meet many other like-minded RV travelers and friends.
+Bottom-Line: Escapees is your best choice if you are retired and ready to hit the road to meet many other like-minded RV travelers and friends.